alem-platform/sprint-sql/story01/hello-sql/README.md

    ## Working in Your Repository

-   For this bootcamp, you will work in the `sprint-sql` repository, create it and add your `welcome.sql` into it.
+   For this bootcamp, you will work in the `sprint-sql` repository, create it and add your `hello_sql.sql` into it.
 This repository will store all your sprint solutions.

 ---